-Brooklyn native Darren Aronofksy was playfully described by legendary film director Martin Scorsese as “disturbing” upon the release of his debut feature Pi in 1998, the would-be champion of anti-establishment independents slamming home his unique and often off-putting sensibilities from the off, making a name for himself as a standout filmmaker for the decades to come even at a time when the likes of Quentin Tarantino, Christopher Nolan, Kevin Smith and Guillermo Del Toro were bursting onto the scene.
-Over the twenty-plus years since, Aronofsky has continued to shock and awe audiences in every one of his six further projects, making a name for himself as one of the most challenging auteurs in contemporary American cinema, his every release becoming an event in of itself as he continues to establish one of the great directorial catalogues of the home video era.
+Brooklyn native Darren Aronofksy was playfully described by legendary film director Martin Scorsese as “disturbing” upon the release of his debut feature Pi in 1998, the would-be champion of anti-establishment independents slamming home his unique and often off-putting sensibilities from the off, making a name for himself as a standout filmmaker for the decades to come even at a time when the likes of Quentin Tarantino, Christopher Nolan and Guillermo del Toro were bursting onto the scene.
+Over the quarter of a century since, Aronofsky has continued to shock and awe us in every one of his six further projects, making a name for himself as one of the most challenging auteurs in contemporary American cinema, his every release becoming an event in of itself as he continues to establish one of the great directorial catalogues of the home video era.

 Always artistic and often critically praised for their pacing, Aronofsky’s movies are arguably some of the best independent films that the US has produced since the turn of the century.
-In this edition of Ranked, we’re taking a look at all seven of them and judging each on their artistic merits and cultural significance to bring you every Darren Aronofsky directed movie in order from worst to best.
+In this edition of Ranked, we at The Film Magazine are taking a look at all eight of them and judging each in terms of their artistic merits, cultural significance, thematic coherence, and overall importance to the form, to bring you Every Darren Aronofsky Directed Film Ranked (from worst to best).

 In perhaps the only major misstep of his directorial career thus far, Darren Aronofsky moved away from his psychological ruminations and explorations regarding the pursuit of the American Dream to tell his imagining of the bible’s Noah’s Ark story.

 Any take on the bible is always going to ruffle a few feathers, but when this project was announced in the immediate aftermath of the director’s double Oscar pushes with Black Swan and The Wrestler, few could have anticipated how much of a universal bomb this 2014 film was going to be.